-If you are just looking for a simple stroll, then simple retrace your steps from here.
-But if you fancy making a day of it then carry on to the summit Bowscale Fell.
+If you are just looking for a simple stroll, then simply retrace your steps from here.
+But if you fancy making a day of it, then carry on to the summit Bowscale Fell.
 At the point where the tarn flows out into the beck, cross to the other side where a path leads up through an obvious grassy rake and on to the shoulder of Bowscale Fell.
 From here it is nothing more than a grassy climb to the summit.

 There is a decent wind shelter at the top, an ideal spot for lunch and taking in the view

 Leaving the top of Bowscale Fell you can make a boggy beeline for col below Blencathra, which is where this walk descends.
 To avoid the bog and take in the view,you can walk along the rim of crags that lend their name to Bannerdale Crags.